 There are two ways to start an export.
 Either click Export in the top ribbon, or right-click the desired campaign or ad group, and select Export.
 This opens the export dialog where you select your export preferences:

 - Export an entire account or only the selected campaign or ad group.

 - Include or exclude additional data: targeting, negative keywords, and ad extensions.

 - Choose to work on the data immediately by selecting Open file after export

-If you don’t plan on working with the data immediately don’t export it as it will significantly increase the file size.
+If you don’t plan on working with the data immediately, don’t export it as it will significantly increase the file size.
 If you want to work on your data right away, choose the Open file after export option upon saving — the data automatically opens in an Excel workbook.
-Click “export”, and in the save as dialog box, specify the folder, filename, and file type.
+Click Export, and in the Save as dialog box, specify the folder, filename and file type.